-The Centre for Human Rights, University of Pretoria is offering up to 15 full scholarships for African students.
-Scholarships are available to study for the Master’s Degree (LLM/MPhil) in Sexual & Reproductive Rights in Africa.
+The Centre for Human Rights, University of Pretoria is offering up to 15 fully-funded positions for African students.
+The studentships are available to study for the Master’s Degree (LLM/MPhil) in Sexual & Reproductive Rights in Africa.

 The University of Pretoria is a multi-campus public research university in Pretoria, the administrative and de facto capital of South Africa.